 The standard conditions of government contracts prohibit a contractor from offering gifts or considerations of any kind with the object of obtaining preferential treatment in connection with a contract.
-If any such offer is made to a member of staff or their immediate family (husband, wife, partner, civil partner, son or daughter), the facts must be reported as soon as practicable to the B/OCU Commander/Head of Branch or, if appropriate, a more senior officer who in turn must inform the Director of Procurement without delay.
+If any such an offer is made to a member of staff or their immediate family, the facts must be reported as soon as practicable to the B/OCU Commander/Head of Branch or, if appropriate, a more senior officer who in turn must inform the Director of Procurement without delay.